martin-arvidsson/InterpretableWordEmbeddings/README.md

 ### Toy example

 To illustrate how to use the code, we consider one of the priors described in the paper, and apply it to the freely available Gutenberg data (https://www.gutenberg.org/).
+See ```src/main.R``` for the full script.

 #### (1) Downloading, cleaning and preprocesessing